PHOENIXCONTACT/MORYX-Framework/docs/tutorials/HowToCreateAProduct.md

 ---
 # How to create a resource

-This tutorial shows how [Products](xref:Moryx.AbstractionLayer.Products.ProductType) should be implemented.
-Look [here](../articles/Products/Concept.md) if you are not firm with `Product`.
+This tutorial shows how [Products](../../src/Moryx.AbstractionLayer/Products/ProductType.cs) should be implemented.
+Look [here](../articles/Products/Concept.md) if you are not firm with the concept of a `Product`.

 For products we differentiate between [ProductType](xref:Moryx.AbstractionLayer.Products.ProductType) and [ProductInstance](xref:Moryx.AbstractionLayer.Products.ProductInstance).
 The `ProductType` is what you can order in a catalog, while the `ProductInstance` is what you received after ordering: an instance of the product with its unique serialnumber.
 So that a `ProductType` can be producted it needs a corresponding `ProductInstance`.
 If your application isn't used for production, you can skip the `ProductInstances`.